-On Saturday, May 19, 2018, ACESDV will present the eighth annual Thrive Gala and Awards Dinner.
+On Saturday, May 19, 2018 at The Camby, ACESDV will present the eighth annual Thrive Gala and Awards Dinner.
 The only one of its kind in Arizona, the Thrive Gala is designed to honor and celebrate sexual and domestic violence survivors, advocates, and allies.
 The evening includes a cocktail reception with a unique silent auction and raffle experience, dinner, the presentation of the state’s only awards for survivors and those working to address sexual and domestic violence, with live entertainment and dancing!

 For more information:

 Patricia Klahr, Chrysalis, will receive the Saguaro Award in honor of a lifetime dedicated to ending sexual and domestic violence.

 Kim Hedrick, Fairway Independent Mortgage & COVIC Victim Representative, has been selected as one of the Three Heart Award honorees, which honors a sexual violence survivor who has turned adversity into triumph by creating positive change in the community.

 Latrice Jackson-Anderson, Peoria Police Department Victim Assistance Unit, has been selected as one of the Three Heart Award honorees, which honors a domestic violence survivor who has turned adversity into triumph by creating positive change in the community.